 A CD device type of “urn:schemas-atsc.org:device:companionDevice:1.0” shall be signaled in a Notification Type (NT) header.

-An identifier “uuid:<device uuid>:urn:schemas-atsc.org:device:companionDevice:1.0”, which uniquely identifies this companion device for the advertisement, shall be signaled in a USN (Unique Service Name) header.
+An identifier “uuid:<device uuid>:urn:schemas-atsc.org:device:companionDevice:1.0”, which uniquely identifies this Companion Device for the advertisement, shall be signaled in a USN (Unique Service Name) header.

 The duration for which the CD advertisement message is valid shall be signaled in a CACHE-CONTROL header.